 One coincidence I’m still pondering happened almost two years ago.
 My wife and I took a vacation to an all-inclusive resort in Jamaica.
 Most of the crowd was older, so we were happy to meet and become friends with a couple close to our ages.
 They were from Minot, North Dakota, a long way from our home in Greensboro, North Carolina.

 Near the end of the week, the resort had an evening buffet.
 Unlike the previous dinners, this one seated everyone in random groups so the vacationers could meet new people.
 The host guided the four of us to a table of eight.
 Two other couples were already seated, both near our group’s ages.
-We had spoken to one of the couples briefly over the course of the week, but the conversation had been brief.
-The other husband and wife were new to the resort, having arrived a day before.

 I’m the conversation instigator, so I asked the other couples where they lived.
 All eyes widened when the first couple replied, “Minot, North Dakota.”
 A flurry of conversation followed, our friends and this couple exchanging info about Minot trying to figure out if they’d ever run into one another.